wcauchois/nfsn-client/README.md

 - **method** should be the individual API method you want to invoke (e.g. `listRRs`).

-Note that _site_ and _method_ correspond to a first-level object on `client` (e.g. `client.dns`) and the second-level method (e.g. `client.dns.listRRs)` respectively.
+Note that _site_ and _method_ correspond to a first-level object on `client` (e.g. `client.dns`) and a second-level method (e.g. `client.dns.listRRs)` respectively.

 ### Example Command-Line Usage